arykalin/spiffe-hackaton/README.md

 1. To validate certificate SPIFFE use workload API which should provide root trust bundle by client request
 1. Workload API is a server which have a registry of records like `spiffe://example.com/worload/pay` with selector conditionals which should be met in workload to give a certificate to it (node attestation).
+1. Usually you have a SPIFFE agent running on workload which executes a set of accestors to properly identify the node.
 1. SPIFFE is not for authorization and transport level security.
 Fundamentally SPIFFE is about identity.

 ## How we can integrate